dakshshah96/awesome-startup-credits/README.md

 ### Accounting

+- [Pilot](https://pilot.com/partner/hn/) - Pilot is a bookkeeping company that specializes in bookkeeping for tech startups, and they're offering 20% off the first six months to early-stage startups.

 ### Advertising

 - [Snap Accelerate](https://developers.snapchat.com/accelerate/) - Snap Accelerate provides companies with the resources and support they need to scale their marketing and customer acquisition strategies with Snap.